 We are proud to present the speakers’ line-up.
-Great minds will meet at the New Greening Day online forum on 30 April, 14:00 – 19:00 CET.
+Great minds will meet at the second New Greening Day online forum on 30 April, 14:00 – 19:00 CET.
 Nicole Loeser, Board Director of the Institute for Art and Innovation (IFAI Berlin) will be moderating this event.

 Dr. Friedrich J. Bohn is researcher within the Helmholtz Initiative “Climate adaptation and mitigation” (HI-CAM) and the Department of Ecological Modelling at the Helmholtz-Centre for Environmental Research UFZ, Leipzig, Germany.
 He is also involved in several activities of the Scientists For Future.

 Bogna Grażyna Jaroslawska is an artist activist based in Berlin.
-She started her journey as a freelance stage designer in the protected theater space (Deutsche Oper Berlin, Komische Oper Berlin, Staatsoper Unter den Linden, Volksbühne Berlin, Volkstheater Rostock, Landesbühnen Sachsen and others), which led her internationally to public meeting places, jungle areas, uncontrollable streets, beaches and townships.
+She started her journey as a freelance stage designer in the theater space (Deutsche Oper Berlin, Komische Oper Berlin, Staatsoper Unter den Linden, Volksbühne Berlin, Volkstheater Rostock, Landesbühnen Sachsen and others).
+But her interest led her also to public meeting places, jungle areas, uncontrollable streets, beaches and townships.
 In designing SOCIAL SCULPTURES, she searches for methods to make complex social or ecological issues understandable through performative installations in public space.
 To this end, she enters into a direct exchange with the people and regions concerned in order to realize joint works in a public context and to advocate for an improvement of awareness and living conditions.
 Her works have been shown throughout Europe, India, Japan, and South Africa.
 Bogna is a 2019 Social Art Award recipient and TEDx speaker.